HestC/exchange_rate_etl/README.md

 The pipeline is automated using a Python script (etl_service.py) that executes the following steps:

-* Extraction: Fetches data from the API using the requests library
+* Extraction: Extracts data from the Exchange_Rates API using the requests library

-* Transformation: Processes the JSON response into a structured DataFrame
+* Transformation: Processes the JSON response into a structured data frame

 * Loading: Stores the transformed data into the SQLite database using SQLAlchemy